Productivity Meal Prep: Fuel Your Work-From-Home Success

 Raw ingredients organized on sheet pans ready for bulk preparation

 If you're thinking, "But I hate spending time cooking," I completely understand.
 My culinary skills initially peaked at "microwave instructions and hope for the best."
-That's why I developed what I call the "Productivity Professional's Meal Prep Strategy."
+That's why I developed what I call the "Productivity Professional's Meal Prep Strategy".

 Start with protein foundations.
 Select two types weekly (my reliable combination: pre-cooked rotisserie chicken and ground turkey).
 Prepare ground proteins with minimal seasoning on Sunday.
 Portion that convenient rotisserie chicken into grab-and-go containers.
 Done—protein base secured.